 To try to keep the effect to a minimum, students should make up the missed school work as soon after returning to school as possible.
 It's important to remember that it's the student's responsibility to do this.
-He/She should receive from each teacher a list of homework that has been missed and agree on a date to have the work turned in to the teacher.
-Forms are available to have this submitted in writing.
+Teachers will require students make up all missed work in a day-for-a-day manner submitting it for credit each day as was absent unless special arrangements are approved by the Administration.

-It should also be noted, that school work missed due to an unexcused absence, suspension, or expulsion may NOT be made up.
+It should also be noted, that school work missed due to an unexcused absence or expulsion may NOT be made up.